Special/Elementary Education (dual certification), Bachelor of Science in Education

 As we move to an inclusive educational environment where all

 We offer this plan to prepare you to become a certified teacher of children and youth who have disabilities, as well as those who do not.
-The courses included in the program of study are designed to address the Professional Standards for the Council for Exceptional Children, in addition to the Professional Standards for Arizona Teachers, adopted by the Arizona Department of Education.
+The courses included in the program of study are designed to address the Professional Standards for the Council for Exceptional Children, in addition to the Interstate Teacher Assessment and Support Consortium (InTASC), adopted by the Arizona Department of Education.
 This plan prepares you to teach students with mild to moderate disabilities such as:

 - learning disabilities

 - emotional/behavioral disorders

 - mild-moderate intellectual disabilities

 You student teach for one semester, with your time divided

 When you complete your degree and pass certification exams, you will have earned one certificate in special education (grades K-12 mild to moderate disabilities) and one in elementary education (grades 1-8).

 With training in both special and elementary education,

 graduates of our dual certification program are highly sought-after candidates for job

 As a dual certification student, a clinical (school based) program will prepare you to "hit the ground running" when you start your first teaching job.